MichaelKoster70/RemoteDebuggerLaunchExtension/docs/Features.md

 This feature becomes handy for applications types like ASP.NET, ASP.NET SPA, Blazer that need to deploy additional files outside the output folder.

 ## Debugging
-The debugger launcher will be launching the app as framework dependant application only.
+The debugger launcher will be launching the app as framework dependant or self contained, depending on the publish mode.
+If publish on build is disabled, the app will always debugger as framework dependant.
 The plugin supports the 'Start Debugging (F5)' and 'Start without Debugging (Ctrl+F5)'.

 The following properties are passed to the debugger independant of the application type: